Christilea/RegexTutorial/instructions.md

 ### Anchors
 The final part before our closing parenthesis is the dollar sign ```$```.
 This declares the end of our string is where our file extension needs to exist.
 This is mandatory in order for it to become a valid file name and type.
+Some anchors include:

+- \G: defines the starting point of a search; useful along with the /g flag
+- \A: matches the start of a string
+- \Z: matches the end of a string
+- \z: similar to \Z, but the main difference is that it will not match before a trailing newline at the end of a string
+- \b: used to match a word matched by \w and a word not matched by \w
+- \B: used to match the position between characters matched by \w

 ### Quantifiers